 Can high cholesterol cause a stroke?
 Generally speaking, yes — high cholesterol is one of the leading causes of stroke.
 However, not all cholesterol is bad.
 In fact, the body needs a certain amount of cholesterol to function optimally.

 To help you understand the link between high cholesterol and stroke, this article will discuss how cholesterol affects stroke risk as well as effective ways to manage cholesterol.

 Cholesterol seems to have a bad reputation because it’s linked to many health risks, including the risk of stroke.
-But did you know that you need a certain amount of cholesterol to live?
+But did you know that you need a certain amount of cholesterol to survive?

 Cholesterol is a type of fat that’s found in all of the cells in your body.
-Some cholesterol is necessary to carry out specific functions in the body, like producing vitamin D.
+Some cholesterol is necessary to carry out essential functions in the body, such as producing vitamin D, bile acids, and hormones.

 For this reason, it’s imperative to manage high cholesterol to help prevent stroke.

 However, not all cholesterol is bad!
 In the following section, we’ll clarify the differences between ‘good’ and ‘bad’ cholesterol and how they contribute to stroke risk.